Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 - ✨ Answer: Consumer & Retail , Communication & ITeS , Manufacturing
 #### Question 14.
 Which of the following is the world's second oldest watch brand that was acquired by TITAN?
 - ✨ Answer: Favre-Leuba
+#### Question 15.
+Which of the following airline fall under Tata Group?
+- ✨ Answer: Air Asia , Vistara